 Drew Monthie, M.S., is a horticulturalist, garden designer and ecologist working in upper New York State.
 He is committed to teaching about the importance of using native plants to provide beauty and preserve biodiversity in yards and gardens.
 He has a special interest in ethnobotany.

 Craig Okerstrom-Lang, A.S.L.A., is a landscape architect located in Berkshire County.
 His vast business experience ranges from public to private projects.
 He teaches a variety of programs for the botanical garden including graphic design and business practices.

 Brad Roeller, B.S., is a private landscape garden supervisor for Altamont Estate in NY.
 He is the former Garden Manager for the New York Botanical Garden and has spent his entire career in horticulture with a focus on sustainable gardening.
 He lectures extensively and instructs at the New York Botanical Garden, Berkshire Botanical Garden and for New England Grows.

 Peter Salinetti, B.S., with wife Jenn owns Woven Roots Farm, a small family farm and CSA that grows vegetables and culinary herbs using traditional farming practices.
 For over ten years they have grown local produce for Berkshire County families.
 Their vegetables are grown using environmentally sustainable gardening practices to produce amazing top-quality, delicious produce.
-Both Jen and Peter are committed to raising awareness about the importance of the local food supply, along with teaching technical information on how to do so.
 They have lectured on growing food for both NOFA and other regional organizations.

 Chuck Schnell, M.A., has both a B.A.and M.A.in landscape design.
 He works in planning and design for WCLDA in Ashfield, MA.
 He is a recipient of the Garden Club of America McLaren Fellowship to study abroad.
 He has strong knowledge of ornamental plants, landscape design and construction.